Smith theory and cyclic base change functoriality: On global base change

+In this section we will apply the preceding theory to \emph{moduli stacks of shtukas}, in the context of Lafforgue's construction of the global Langlands parametrization for function fields.
+In particular, we will prove Theorem \ref{thm: intro 1}, among other results.

-The main work occurs in \S \ref{subsec: fusion functor construction}, where we use a variant of Lafforgue's ideas to construct and analyze an action of the ``$\sigma$-equivariant excursion algebra'' on the Tate cohomology of moduli spaces of shtukas.
-In the base change situation, equivariant localization mediates between the Tate cohomology of shtukas for $G$ and for $H$, allowing us to relate certain excursion operators for the two groups.
-This is then used in \S \ref{ssec: base change} to establish the existence of base change for mod $p$ automorphic forms; it will also be the crucial input for our local results in the next section.
+We briefly review the relevant parts of Lafforgue's construction in \S \ref{ssec: shtukas} and \S \ref{ssec: VLaff decomposition}.
+Then in \S \ref{subsec: fusion functor construction}, where we use a variant of Lafforgue's ideas to construct and analyze an action of the excursion action on Tate cohomology of moduli spaces of shtukas.
+In the situation of base change, equivariant localization mediates between the Tate cohomology of shtukas for $G$ and for $H$, allowing us to relate certain excursion operators for the two groups.
+This is then used in \S \ref{ssec: base change} to establish the existence of base change for mod $p$ automorphic forms; this relation will also be the crucial input for our local results in the next section.